aidanok/decent-forum-api/README.md

 Provides a cache for clients and maintains a tree structure of forums, sub-forms, posts, edits, replies & a record of votes.
 It does this lazily, so if a user directly jumps to a deep subforum somewhere, it will just load that part of the tree into the cache, and as they navigate away, it will continue adding relevant data.

 When a client wants to query some data, it queries it into the cache, and then all views/callers can read it from there.
-For one-time queries, a temporary cache instance can be created just to parse the results into the tree stucture and then discarded.
+For one-time queries, a temporary cache instance is created just to parse the results into the tree stucture and then discarded.

 The cache enables a few features: